Modernly designed attic bathroom in Farley

 Rafters run along the edge of the roofing system and will leave the majority of the triangular space below vacant.
 Trusses are supports that travel through the cross-section of the loft.
 Transforming a loft with trusses is possible, however extra structural support is needed to replace the trusses, and it’s most likely to be more expensive.

-Lots of people overlook to factor in changes to the flooring below the loft space when planning a conversion.
-It’s worth having a consideration where the staircase is most likely to go and how much room it may take up.
-Even a properly designed space-saving staircase might take up a sizeable piece of a room, so ensure you have space you’re content to lose.
+Many people overlook to factor in changes to the flooring below the loft space when planning a conversion.
+It’s worth having a consideration where the staircase is most likely to go and how much room it may use up.
+Even a properly designed space-saving staircase might use up a sizeable piece of a room, so ensure you have space you’re happy to lose.

 What kind of attic conversions are there?

 A dormer loft conversion is an extension that protrudes from the slope of the roofing system.
 Dormers, in particular flat-roof dormers, are the most popular kind of conversion.
-They are suitable for basically any house with a sloping roofing system.
+They appropriate for basically any house with a sloping roofing system.

 Dormer loft conversions are less costly than mansard or hip-to-gable conversions, however will still include a good deal of extra headroom and flooring space.